-- ED providers (MDs, nurses, APPs) who are practicing extended use and re-use for the majority (more than half) of their shifts Participants are eligible when obtaining a new N95 and are scheduled to work a minimum of 5 shifts within a 60-day period.
+- ED providers (MDs, nurses, Advanced Practice Providers (APPs)) who are practicing extended use and re-use for the majority (more than half) of their shifts Participants are eligible when obtaining a new N95 and are scheduled to work a minimum of 5 shifts within a 60-day period.
 As hours of enrollment and data collection depend on research associate availability, participants working certain shifts may not be eligible.

 You CAN'T join if...

 - Participant does not intend to use N95 for majority of shift